obalunenko/instadiff-cli/README.md

    Oleg Balunenko <oleg.balunenko@gmail.com>

 COMMANDS:
-   followers                     List your followers followings                    List your followings clean-followers, clean        Un follow not mutual followings, except of whitelisted remove-followers, rm, remove  Remove a list of followers, by username. unmutual                      List all not mutual followings bots                          List all bots or business accounts (alpha) diff                          List diff for account (lost and new followers and followings) diff-history, history         List diff account history (lost and new followers and followings) help, h                       Shows a list of commands or help for one command
+   list-followers, followers                                                   List your followers list-followings, followings                                                 List your followings clean-followings, clean, unfollow-untmutual, remove-untmutual, rm-unmutual  Un follow not mutual followings, except of whitelisted remove-followers, rm, remove                                                Remove a list of followers, by username. unfollow-users, unfollow, remove-followings                                 Unfollow a list of followings, by username. list-unmutual, unmutual                                                     List all not mutual followings list-bots, bots                                                             List all bots or business accounts (alpha) list-diff, diff                                                             List diff for account (lost and new followers and followings) diff-history, history                                                       List diff account history (lost and new followers and followings) help, h                                                                     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --config_path value  Path to the config file (default: ".config.json")